nga1hte/ngaih.tech/content/posts/pentathon2025.md

 ![output](/images/pentathon2025/output.png)

 ### Hidden Source
-After opening the `.ad1` file in `ftk imager` we go through the files and got powershell history.
+After opening the `.ad1` file in `ftk imager` we go through the files and got powershell history located at `Users/brock/AppData/Roaming/Microsoft/Powershell`.
 ![ftk](/images/pentathon2025/ftk_psReadline.png)

 After decoding the `base64` encoded string we get part of the flag.